jpalay/od_midpoint/readme.md

 #Online Design Midpoint

-I was'nt able to get everything done, but I'll do my best to finish it up
+I was'nt able to get everything done, but I'll do my best to finish it up sometime soon